Erik Meijer (computer scientist): Professional contributions

 compiler implementation, parsing, programming language design, XML, and foreign function interfaces.

 His work at Microsoft included C#, Visual Basic, LINQ, Volta, and the reactive programming framework (Reactive Extensions) for the .NET Framework.

-In 2009, he was the recipient of the Microsoft Outstanding Technical Leadership Award and in 2007 the Outstanding Technical Achievement Award as a member of the C# team.
+In 2009, he was the recipient of the Microsoft Outstanding Technical Leadership Award and in 2007, the Outstanding Technical Achievement Award as a member of the C# team.

-Meijer lived in the Netherlands Antilles until the age 14 when his father retired from his job and the family moved back to the Netherlands.

-In 2011 Erik Meijer was appointed part-time professor of Cloud Programming within the Software Engineering Research Group at Delft University of Technology.
+In 2011, Erik Meijer was appointed part-time professor of Cloud Programming within the Software Engineering Research Group at Delft University of Technology.
 He is also member of the ACM Queue Editorial Board.
-Since 2013 he is also Honorary Professor of Programming Language Design at the School of Computer Science of the University of Nottingham, associated with the Functional Programming Laboratory.
+Since 2013, he is also Honorary Professor of Programming Language Design at the School of Computer Science of the University of Nottingham, associated with the Functional Programming Laboratory.

-In early 2013 Erik Meijer left Microsoft and started Applied Duality Incorporated.
-During this period he worked on the Hack language with Facebook, RxJava library with Netflix and Dart language with Google.
+In early 2013, Erik Meijer left Microsoft and started Applied Duality Incorporated.
+During this period he worked on the Hack language with Facebook, RxJava library with Netflix, and the Dart language with Google.

-On Christmas 2014 Erik Meijer was diagnosed with chronic myelogenous leukemia and suffered a close to death experience for which he was hospitalized.
+On Christmas 2014, Erik Meijer was diagnosed with chronic myelogenous leukemia and suffered a close to death experience for which he was hospitalized.

 He teaches a course on the MOOC provider Coursera, called "Principles of Reactive Programming", and a course on edX called "Introduction to Functional Programming".

+Since 2020, Meijer has been a member of the Steering Committee for the International Workshop on Cloud Intelligence / AIOps in conjunction with the ICSE, ASPLOS, MLSys, AAAI annual conferences.